mikemajara/nextjs-prisma-next-auth-credentials/README.md

 ### Using Gmail as your email provider

 If you are using Gmail to send e-mails for passwordless authentication, make sure you enable **Less secure app access**.
 Go to Google > Manage Account > Security > Less secure app access, turn it on.
-If you don't, google will reject your user & password from `nodemailer`
+If you don't, google will reject your user & password accessed by `nodemailer`.